 European GNSS Galileo*

-* The FOC (full operational capability) phase of the Galileo program is being funded and executed by the European Union.
-The European Commission and the European Space Agency ESA have signed a contract under which ESA acts as the development and sourcing agency on behalf of the Commission.
-The view expressed here does not necessary reflect the official position of the European Union and/or ESA.
-“Galileo” is a registered trademark owned by the EU and ESA and registered under OHIM application number 002742237.
+* The Full Operational Capability phase of the Galileo programme is managed and fully funded by the European Union.
+The Commission and ESA have signed a delegation agreement by which ESA acts as design and procurement agent on behalf of the Commission.
+The views expressed here can in no way be taken to reflect the official opinion of the European Union and/or ESA.
+“Galileo” is a trademark subject to OHIM application number 002742237 by EU and ESA.